-NFPA 704 Hazard Class

-Health: 2 Flammability: 4 Instability: 0
+NFPA 704 Hazard Class Health: 2 Flammability: 4 Instability: 0 240

-- 0 (Minimal)

-- 1 (Slight)

-- 2 (Moderate)

-- 3 (Serious)

-- 4 (Severe)
+0 (Minimal 1 (Slight) 2 (Moderate) 3 (Serious) 4 (Severe)

 Extinguishing Media: Dry chemical, carbon dioxide, or foam is recommended.
-Water spray is recommended to cool or protect exposed materials or structures.
+Water spray is recommended to cool or protect exposed materials or surfaces.
 Carbon dioxide can displace oxygen.
-Use caution when applying carbon dioxide can displace oxygen.
 Use caution when applying carbon dioxide in confined spaces.
-Simultaneous use of foam and water on the same surface is to be avoided as water destroys the foam.
+Simultaneous use of foam and water on same surface is to be avoided as water destroys the foam.
 Water may be ineffective for extinguishment, unless used under favorable conditions by experienced fire fighters.